codyryandesign/website/site_guide.md

   - #### What Is A Dynamic Site?
 ##### A dynamic site is, in many ways, the opposite of a static site.
 Instead of delivering content to the User as it is stored on the server, content in generated, based on User needs and interactions, by a server-side scripting language (like [PHP](https://php.net/)) in real-time.
   - #### Static v Dynamic Sites
-  ##### For more information on how static and dynamic sites differ, check out [this handy presentation](http://nilclass.com/courses/what-is-a-static-website/#1) by Nilclass outlining the key differences between the two implementations.
+  ##### For more information on how static and dynamic sites differ, check out [this handy presentation](http://nilclass.com/courses/what-is-a-static-website/#1) by Nilclass.com outlining the key differences between the two implementations.
     - Take-aways:
       - Static Sites Are:
         - ##### Flexible